czbiohub-sf/tabula-muris-vignettes/class-notes.md

 `git checkout ucdavies/tutorial`

 3. Download the data
-Follow the instructions in the data folder
+\n Follow the instructions in the data folder